kh-almas/chef_recipe_hunter_client_side/README.md

 sql
 Copy code
 npm start
-The website should now be running on http://localhost:3000.
+The website should now be running on localhost.

 Deployment
 The Plate Escape is currently deployed on Vercel.
 To deploy your own version of the website, follow these steps: